 According to the National Institute of Mental Health, 18.1% of U.S. adults had any anxiety disorder in the past year.
 To put it in perspective, that’s 40 million people who suffer from this every day.

-Many people practice meditation to relieve anxiety, but it’s not everyone’s cup of tea.
+Many people practice meditation to calm their anxiety, but it’s not for everyone.
 If you’re like me, the idea of sitting still and letting go can be stressful in itself.
-Here are five alternative techniques you can apply today to overcome your anxiety and take back control of your life:
+Here are five alternative techniques you can start trying today to overcome your anxiety and take back control of your life:

 Journal Every Day

-Numerous studies have shown that repetition is essential to changing neurological patterns.
-If you can learn to mentally escape to a safe place when your anxiety escalates, it will eventually become a habit.
+Numerous studies have shown that repetition is vital to creating positive, lasting change.
+If you can find healthy coping techniques when you feel the anxiety creeping in, it will become a habit over time.

 Have you noticed that sense of peace you feel after a long walk?
 Being outdoors is scientifically proven to promote physical, mental and spiritual wellbeing.